anastasiagungor/anastasiagungor/README.md

 ## Hi there ✨
-Hi, I’m Anastasia, a web designer and Webflow developer based in Istanbul, Türkiye 🇹🇷.
+Hi, I’m Anastasia, a Web Designer and Webflow developer based in Istanbul, Türkiye.
-Originally from Ukraine 🇺🇦, my global perspective 🌍 enhances my work, allowing me to approach projects with diverse insights and creative solutions.
+Originally from Ukraine, my global perspective 🌍 enhances my work, allowing me to approach projects with diverse insights and creative solutions.

 With 7 years of experience in the Aviation Industry ✈️, I’ve developed skills in precision, efficiency, and attention to detail, which shape my approach to web design and development.

-I’m fluent in:
-- English 🇬🇧
-- Ukrainian 🇺🇦
-- Russian
-- Conversational Turkish 🇹🇷

 ## My Skills 🛠️
 - **Web Design**: User-centered design, responsive design, Figma, wireframing.